 Too many companies are also equally careless with their translations.
 Although printed materials or websites are not permanent in the same way as a tattoo, the bad impression left by careless translations can be permanent, lasting for a lifetime.

 Do you just have to get a Japanese or Chinese tattoo?
-At least email us first with your ideas to ensure that you aren’t getting something absurd inked on your body for life.
+To avoid having a Chinese tattoo fail at least email us first with your ideas.
+You want to ensure that you aren’t getting something absurd inked on your body for life.

 If nothing else, you can try the following solution: